 - PennantPark Investment Corporation and PennantPark Floating Rate Capital Ltd., each business development companies, on their respective initial public offerings of common stock and listings on the Nasdaq Global Market, numerous follow-on offerings of common stock, financings, exemptive relief applications, portfolio investments and an offering of senior notes.

 - WhiteHorse Finance, Inc., a business development company and an affiliate of private equity firm H.I.G.
 Bayside, on its formation, incurrences of credit financing and US$100 million initial public offering of common stock, exemptive relief applications and offering of senior notes.

 - Underwriters, led by Robert W. Baird & Co.
 Incorporated, William Blair & Company L.L.C. and Janney Montgomery Scott LLC, on the formation and initial public offering of common stock by Monroe Capital Corporation, a business development company.

-- Janney Montgomery Scott, as book-running underwriter, on a $35 million offering of preferred stock by Gladstone Capital Corporation, which represented the first preferred stock offering by a business development company.
+- Janney Montgomery Scott, as book-running underwriter, on a US$35 million offering of preferred stock by Gladstone Capital Corporation, which represented the first preferred stock offering by a business development company.

-- Garrison Capital Inc., a business development company, on its organization and $80 million initial public offering of common stock.
+- Garrison Capital Inc., a business development company, on its organization and US$80 million initial public offering of common stock.

-- Union Square Hospitality Group LLC (USHG) in connection with Leonard Green & Partners’ equity investment in USHG as well as a $20 million private placement by SSE Holdings LLC (“Shake Shack”).
+- Union Square Hospitality Group LLC (USHG) in connection with Leonard Green & Partners’ equity investment in USHG as well as a US$20 million private placement by SSE Holdings LLC (“Shake Shack”).